-- Percent of pretrial supervision cases that appear in court as scheduled. - Percent of pretrial supervision cases that were not charged with new offense. - Percent of community service restitution program cases completed. - Percent of offenders that complete alternative sentences. - Number of bed space days (pretrial and sentenced) saved through ISC programs and intervention. - Percent of community service restitution program hours completed.
+- Percent of pretrial supervision cases that appear in court as scheduled. - Percent of pretrial supervision cases that were not charged with new offense. - Percent of community service restitution program cases completed. - Percent of offenders that complete alternative sentences. - Number of bed space days saved through ISC programs and intervention. - Percent of risk assessments completed within three days.